 Hayling Parish Council is close!

-87% of responders to Havant's Phase 1 survey voted FOR a Hayling Parish (or Town) Council.
+87% of us voted FOR a Hayling Parish (or Town) Council in Havant's Phase 1 consultation.
 Thank you!

-Now Havant has given us more detail on the exact proposals, which HIRA supports, and now we need ONE FINAL STEP to CONFIRM it in the very short Phase 2 survey HERE.
-And if you AGREE with it, you can finish it in 1 minute in a few clicks.
+Now in Phase 2, Havant has given us more detail on the exact proposals, which HIRA supports, and now we need ONE FINAL STEP to CONFIRM it in the very short Phase 2 survey HERE.
+If you're short of time and you AGREE, you can finish it in as little as 1 minute!

-Mainland councillors are less keen, and they could still vote it down at the final decision point in July, so PLEASE do it now to show that it's the democratic will of the island.
+Malicious misinformation has been spread on Facebook encouraging votes against, and mainland councillors, who are less keen, could still vote it down at the Full Council meeting in July, so PLEASE do it now to show that it's the democratic will of the island.

 What is proposed?